Human-inspired Episodic Memory for Infinite Context LLMs: Conclusion

 In Fig.~\ref{fig:humans_llama2}B, we use Wasserstein distance in order to compare the relative positions of event boundaries between human annotations and those found by our own methods.
 Wasserstein distance is a versatile metric used to compare two probability distributions \citep{panaretos:2019:wasserstein}.
 We used such a metric to better capture the uncertainty present in the human data, and found it to give more meaningful results than standard correlation or discrete distance metrics, which showed very little differences between methods.
 In order to calculate such a metric, we therefore need to convert our own discrete boundary positions to a distribution across token positions.
 We did so by defining a Mixture of Gaussians (MoG), with each Gaussian corresponding to a single position.
 Note that, for fair comparison with human data, we apply the same process to the discrete version of the human-annotated positions described above, and use this for comparison.

 \appendixsubsection{Further results}

-\appendixsection{Complexity} \appendixsubsection{Complexity analysis} Here, we provide a detailed analysis of the computational complexity of our Algorithm~\ref{alg:segmentation}, focusing on the boundary refinement step and the calculation of modularity and conductance metrics.
+\appendixsection{Complexity} \appendixsubsection{Boundary Refinement Complexity Analysis} Here, we provide a detailed analysis of the computational complexity of our Algorithm~\ref{alg:segmentation}, focusing on the boundary refinement step and the calculation of modularity and conductance metrics.
+Here we describe scaling complexity with example context length $n$, a chunk size $m$, and $k$ events.

-\paragraph{Boundary Refinement Step} The boundary refinement step involves finding the optimal position $\hat{\beta}$ between each pair of consecutive initial boundaries $(\alpha, \beta)$ that optimizes the chosen metric function $f$.
-This step has the following components:

-Iteration over initial boundaries: $\mathcal{O}(k)$, where $k$ is the number of initial boundaries.
-For each pair of boundaries, we compute the metric function $f$ for all positions between $\alpha$ and $\beta$.
-In the worst case, this is $\mathcal{O}(n)$ operations per boundary pair.